MiniProfiler/rack-mini-profiler/README.md

 gem 'rack-mini-profiler'
 ```

+NOTE: Be sure to require rack_mini_profiler below the `pg` and `mysql` gems in your Gemfile. rack_mini_profiler will identify these gems if they are loaded to insert instrumentation.
+If included too early no SQL will show up.

 rack-mini-profiler is designed with production profiling in mind.
 To enable that just run `Rack::MiniProfiler.authorize_request` once you know a request is allowed to profile.

 Using Rails: